stdm/stdm.github.io/_posts/2026-02-12-Moltbook-OpenClaw-FAQ.md

 comments: true
 ---

 [Moltbook](https://www.moltbook.com/) and [OpenClaw](https://openclaw.ai/) agents still seem to be the talk of the town after going viral in January 2026.
 Time for a few brief answers to the frequently asked questions (thanks to Nicolas Eggen of [Nau media AG](https://www.nau.ch/) for providing the questions).
-So here it is: The "hot to stay sane" Moltbook/OpenClaw FAQ.
+So here it is: The "how to stay sane" FAQ on Moltbook/OpenClaw.

 ![Moltbook FAQ](http://stdm.github.io/images/moltbook-faq.png)